DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 * are eligible for funding
 * have [transferred to or from a school you are partnered with](/api-reference/ecf/guidance/#view-data-for-all-participants-who-have-transferred)

+Note, while participants can enter different email addresses when registering for each training course they apply for, providers will only see the email address associated with a given course registration.
+For example, a participant may complete their ECF-based training with one associated email address, then register for an NPQ with a different email address, and go on to be an ECT mentor with a third email address.
+The DfE will share the relevant email address with the relevant course provider.

 Providers can then update data to notify DfE that participants have:

 * [deferred training](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-taken-a-break-deferred-from-training )